Adubrim

 Adubrim is a village in the Ellembelle District, a district in the Western Region of south Ghana, located near Axim in the Nzema East Municipal of the Western Region.

+Economy

+The economy is mainly based on Cocoa farming, but the area also has coconut and rubber plantations.

+Adubrim has a basic school and a clinic that serves over five surrounding communities in the area.

 Geography

 Location

 Adubrim is located at an elevation of 70 meters above sea level with a population of about 8,790.